ck37/hands-on-precision-psychiatry-ai/setup.md

 -   Once installed, select "power user" or "developer" mode, click the Discover button on the left, and see if you can download these models:
     -   Gemma 3n E4B
     -   Qwen 4B Thinking 2507

+## Python

+If you don't already use python for data science, download [miniforge](https://conda-forge.org/download/).
+On MacOS you'll need to select the correct version for your CPU, as in the R step above.

+  - On MacOS: open your Terminal (Applications -> Utilities -> Terminal)
+    - Move into your Downloads folder: `cd Downloads`
+    - Run the installer: `bash Miniforge3-$(uname)-$(uname -m).sh`

 ## Optional